SSO: Pre-configuration guide + FAQ

 • We’ve created communication recommendations and a template to help you communicate with your employees.

-What resources are available to help me set up Storable ID at my organization?
+What resources are available to help me set up SSO at my organization?

-To support you in rolling out Storable ID, we've put together helpful resources:
+To support you in rolling out SSO, we've put together helpful resources:

-Once you're ready to enable Storable ID, follow the instructions in our article: Storable ID Enablement guide for Admins.
+Once you're ready to enable SSO, follow the instructions in our article: SSO Enablement guide for Admins.

 Still have questions?